corda/corda-settler/README.md

 Assuming the new transaction is included in the calculated ledgers of a super-majority of nodes on the Ripple network, then the transaction will be included in a validated ledger instance.

+At this point, the obligation is updated with the information for the XRP payment which has just been made.
+The following details are required:

+* `amount` as the payment may only partially settle the obligation
+* `lastLedgerSequence`
+* `paymentReference`
+* `status`, which is defaulted to `SENT`

 The XRP payment is actually made via a Corda flow which calls out to a Ripple node.
 When Alice receives the transaction hash, she adds